octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/security.md

 ## §B6.
 Multi-tenant / multi-user isolation

-Cocoindex v1.0.3 has **no tenant model**.
+CocoIndex v1.0.3 has **no tenant model**.
 The state DB is a single LMDB env, the engine is single-process, and all credentials come from the operator's environment.
 Co-tenancy must be implemented externally by running separate processes with separate `~/.cocoindex` directories.